A video showing some of the RenderView features can be found here.

 Status Bar > Show Status Bar

 Displays the status bar at the bottom of the RenderView.
-This status bar shows some useful values such as for render time, resolution, sampling values and memory usage.
+This status bar shows some useful values such as for render time, resolution, sampling values, and memory usage.

-Status Bar > Display Pixel Information (I)
+Status Bar > Display Pixel Information

 Displays information about the pixel below the mouse cursor in the status bar.

 By default, the RenderView can be manipulated in 2D by pressing the Alt key (LMB pans the 2D image, RMB or mouse wheel zooms in/out).
 In this mode, Frame Selection adjusts the eventual Crop Region to fit the viewer size.
 If no crop region is active, this behaves exactly as Frame All.
 If '3D Manipulation' is enabled, the manipulation no longer affects the 2D image but moves the camera in 3D space.
-In this mode, Frame Selection moves the camera to frame the selected geometry as if it was performed in a Maya Viewport.
+In this mode, Frame Selection moves the camera to frame the selected geometry as if it was performed in the viewport.

 If '3D Manipulation' is disabled (default behavior), Real Size adjusts the displayed buffer with its original size, independently of the Viewer size.
 A 1:1 icon is also available in the toolbar.